 The Orange County Division of Building Safety publishes a fee schedule annually.
 Fees are established as either fixed or are based on the estimated total cost of the project, depending on the type of permit.
-A copy of the fee schedule may be obtained from the Division of Building Safety at https://www.ocfl.net/PermitsLicenses/Permits.aspx.
+A copy of the fee schedule may be obtained from the Division of Building Safety or from the County's website, www.orangecountyfl.net.